-9.3 Acceptable Emails
+8.3 Acceptable Emails

-- questions about the course content or materials - asking to set up an appointment to ask questions or review an exam - notification of illness or other special circumstances - providing constructive comments or feedback about the course
+- questions about the course content or materials - asking to set up an appointment to ask questions or review an exam

+- notification of illness or other special circumstances - providing constructive comments or feedback about the course

-9.4 Unacceptable Emails
+8.4 Unacceptable Emails

-- questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - requests for grade increases, extra assignments, or reweighting of course components
+- questions that may be answered on OWL or on this course outline - · asking when grades will be posted - · asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - · requests for grade increases, extra assignments, or reweighting of course components

-10. Attendance
+9. Attendance

-It is expected that students will attend all classes.
-The professor does not provide access to lecture notes.
+It is expected that students will attend all synchronous lectures.
+The professor does not guarantee to provide access to the lecture after it has been presented.
 Students are encouraged to obtain missed lecture notes from a fellow student.

-10.1 Short Absences.
+9.1 Short Absences.